htacg/tidy-html5/README.md

 ## History

-This repository should be considered canonical for HTML Tidy as of 2015-January-15.
+This repository should be considered canonical for HTML Tidy starting from 2015-January-15.

  - This repository originally transferred from [w3c.github.com/tidy-html5][20], now redirected to the current site.